LukasKnuth/lknuth.dev/content/now.md

 ## Cycling

-My plan in early 2025 is to take the bike _up_ the Rhine from Cologne to The Hague, Holland where it ends in the North Sea.
+~My plan in early 2025 is to take the bike _up_ the Rhine from Cologne to The Hague, Holland where it ends in the North Sea.
 This is roughly 360 Km, I plan to make one way of the trip in three days.
-Once there, I have the option to either bike back home or take a train.
+Once there, I have the option to either bike back home or take a train.~

-Then, later in the year, I plan to go the opposite direction and follow the Rhine _down_ all the way to where the two Rhine rivers merge in Tamins, Switzerland.
+~Then, later in the year, I plan to go the opposite direction and follow the Rhine _down_ all the way to where the two Rhine rivers merge in Tamins, Switzerland.
 This is roughly 770 Km and the terrain is rougher than going to mostly flat Holland.
-I'm planning to do it in a week, again with the option to take a train back home if need be.
+I'm planning to do it in a week, again with the option to take a train back home if need be.~

-I rode long single-day tracks before - in 2024 I did my first century ride of 160 Km - but never multiple days in a row.
-My current VO2max is 55 and my FTP is 3.2 W/Kg.
-I'm training to ride 200 km at 30 Km/h average.
+Sadly, none of these plans came to pass.
+At the end of my training for the first tour, I re-injured my right knee.
+I've fought with knee problems since I was 16 years old, so this isn't new for me.
+While I'm not in pain, the knee can't support multi day tours as I was planning originally.

+I'll spend the next months recovering and assessing how realistic such a tour is to attempt next year.
+I'm pretty hung up on this at the moment.
+Can't wait to get back into the saddle.

 ## Software Engineering

+I finally sat down and really got into Rust.
+I've had a strong interest in systems programming for a while and this year I worked through [Rust in Action](https://www.rustinaction.com/).
+While I'm not an expert by a long shot, I am sufficiently hooked that I bought multiple ESP-32 microcontrollers for upcoming hardware projects.
+I also have [The Raspberry Pi Book](https://store.rpipress.cc/collections/getting-started/products/get-started-with-micropython-on-raspberry-pi-pico-2nd-edition) to help me get started with electronics.

-I'm reading [Writing Data-Intensive Applications](https://martin.kleppmann.com/2017/03/27/designing-data-intensive-applications.html) in the hopes of discovering and then filling the holes in my distributed system's knowledge.
+For my day job, I'm reading [Writing Data-Intensive Applications](https://martin.kleppmann.com/2017/03/27/designing-data-intensive-applications.html) in the hopes of discovering and then filling the holes in my distributed system's knowledge.
 I have opted for a more general book to cover more ground, with the option to dive deeper into specific topics as needed.

-In 2025, I want to get into systems programming by learning Rust.
-[Rust in Action](https://www.rustinaction.com/) has been on my desk for a while now.
-I also have [The Raspberry Pi Book](https://store.rpipress.cc/collections/getting-started/products/get-started-with-micropython-on-raspberry-pi-pico-2nd-edition) to help me get started with electronics from the embedded development angle.

 ## Work